bioimagesuiteweb/bisweb/docs/README.md

 We suggest using the
 [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Install the Ubuntu VM and follow the same steps as for Linux/Ubuntu above.

+If you really want to use MS-Windows Native tools

+1. Install Microsoft Visual Studio Community Edition (2019).
+Make sure you enable C++ development.
+Do not install Python development.
+2. Install CMake and make sure it is added to your path.
+3. Install Node.js v12 and make sure it is added to your path.
+Also install the windows build essentials (there is an option in the node installer) which will include Python 3.8.x.
+Go to c:\python38 and copy python.exe to python3.exe (some build tools look for python3)
+4. Install git for windows and make sure it is in your path.

+Next Install Prerequisites: Open a command line and type

+    python3 -m pip install --update pip setuptools npm install -g gulp mocha rimraf
+    npm install -g electron --unsafe-perm=true --allow-root
+    npm install -g electron-packager

 ## Option 3.
 MacOS 10.14